Adit-COCO-Garg/IGME-235/235-project-1-content.md

 # Esthetics
 Dark, Pixel art (8 bit style), Cyberpunk

+# Gameplay
+The player will have to constantly fight his own morality and question one's ethics in this dark fight for survival.
+Players will have to hunt and gather while steering clear of other factions and protecting their own.

 ### Note
   I Know we aren't supposed to do slides but I have a lot of material written up in slides regarding the game's design [here](https://docs.google.com/presentation/d/1_I57wngANtndPDTE_liiA2QYeUgZ9VrF3cqrf8MgQrM/edit?usp=sharing "Google slides on the game")